 - Pupils with SEND have lower progress scores on average than non-SEND pupils. - SEND pupils are less likely to achieve national expectations for attainment, such as the expected standard in the SATs, phonics screening check or GCSE grade 4 or 5. - SEND pupils may require the support of external agencies who also have limited capacity and resources.
-The local authority may not have the necessary specialist resources in-house to provide support, children with SEND from applying to their schools.
-The impact of negative progress scores and low attainment in statutory assessments on school performance measures really matters here - many heads still feel vulnerable if scores are too low.
-The DfE, Ofsted and RSCs are working hard to ensure that performance data is only the start of a conversation, but until every head believes this is the case, then a rebalancing of accountability measures is necessary.
+The local authority may not have the necessary specialist resources in-house to provide support, and waiting lists can be long for both assessment of need and interventions and support - meaning schools can often be left lacking support when trying to meet a pupil's need.

-- and waiting lists can be long for both assessment of need and interventions and support - meaning schools can often be left lacking support when trying to meet a pupil's need. - Neither Ofsted inspections nor school performance measures recognise or reward inclusivity for SEND pupils. - Few school leaders have been seen to lose their jobs for failing to be inclusive.
+- Neither Ofsted inspections nor school performance measures recognise or reward inclusivity for SEND pupils. - Few school leaders have been seen to lose their jobs for failing to be inclusive.